-Life can be tough sometimes–which is why we need to be tough sometimes, too.
+Life can be tough sometimes, which is why we need to be tough sometimes, too.
 Learning how to be more assertive is a great way to tick off your tasks and go after your goals and dreams.

-Now, I realize that it’s not always easy being assertive — especially if you’re used to being a people-pleaser.
+It’s not always easy being assertive, especially if you’re used to being a people-pleaser.
 You might fear that if you act assertively, you’ll be regarded as a demanding and unkind individual.

-But, as I’ll show you in the next few minutes, you can be both assertive and kind-hearted.
-And, most importantly, if you sincerely want to achieve your goals, then it’s essential that you call upon the power of assertiveness.
+However, as I’ll show you in the next few minutes, you can be both assertive and kind-hearted.
+Most importantly, if you sincerely want to achieve your goals, then it’s essential that you call upon the power of assertiveness.

-Because having an assertive nature will help you overcome obstacles and reach your goals quicker than you may have imagined possible.
-According to the Mayo Clinic, assertiveness is a core communication skill.
-One that allows you to stand up for your beliefs and to express yourself effectively.
+Having an assertive nature will help you overcome obstacles and reach your goals quicker than you may have imagined possible.
+Assertiveness is a core communication skill, one that allows you to stand up for your beliefs and to express yourself effectively.

 At this point, you’re likely wondering what it takes to learn how to be more assertive.
-It will take some work on your part, but with a little effort, you can definitely become more assertive and more successful.
+It will take some work on your part, but with a little effort, you can tackle this powerful skill.

 1. Be Direct

-The first suggestion I have for you is based on the classic “less is more” philosophy.
+The first suggestion I have for you is based on the classic “less is more” philosophy of effective communication.

 When it comes to being direct, you shouldn’t make accusations or cause the other person to feel guilty or wrong.
-And, there’s no need for long-winded explanations, which can be misleading or confusing for the recipient.
+There’s no need for long-winded explanations, which can be misleading or confusing for the recipient.
 Offer a simple answer that doesn’t go too deep into unnecessary thoughts and feelings.

 2. Stay Calm

-Another key component of being assertive is having the confidence to keep your emotions in check when you need to convey something to someone.
+Another key component of learning how to be more assertive is having the confidence to keep your emotions in check when you need to convey something to someone.
 This helps in avoiding conflict while various points of view are being discussed.

 3. Use “I” Statements

-Make it a habit to say things like, “I feel ” or “I believe.”
-And, avoid phrases like “you never” or “you always,” which put people on the defense immediately and can lead to poor communication and shutdowns.
+Make it a habit to use statements like “I feel ” or “I believe.”
+Avoid phrases like “you never” or “you always,” which put people on the defense immediately and can lead to poor communication and shutdowns.